That StackOverflow answer so far is the best one I have ever seen:

 So the difference between

-is about where the filter logic is executed.
+IQueryableandIEnumerableis about where the filter logic is executed.
 One executes on the client side and the other executes on the database.

-is a good choice but if you want to query data collection which is connected to a database IQueryable
+So if you working with only in-memory data collection IEnumerable is a good choice but if you want to query data collection which is connected to a database IQueryable is a better choice as it reduces network traffic and uses the power of SQL language.

 Thanks, Shivprasad Koirala for such an amazing answer.